Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A Developer has an Amazon DynamoDB table that must be in provisioned mode to comply with user requirements.
-The application needs to support the following: Average item size: 10 KB Item reads each second: 10 strongly consistent Item writes each second: 2 transactional Which read and write capacity cost-effectively meets these requirements?
+The application needs to support the following: Average item size: 10 KB.
+Item reads each second: 10 strongly consistent.
+Item writes each second: 2 transactional.
+Which read and write capacity cost-effectively meets these requirements?

 - [ ] Read `10`; write `2`.
 - [x] Read `30`; write `40`.